arrrrny/forklift/crates/assistant_tools/src/read_file_tool/description.md

 3. End Line (optional): The line number to stop reading at, inclusive.
 Defaults to the end of the file.

 **Usage**:
-- PRIORITIZE reading the entire file to maximize efficiency and minimize resource consumption.
-Reading in small chunks can lead to unnecessary calls and inefficiencies.
-- HAVE A CLEAR TENDENCY TO READ THE WHOLE FILE
-- Use this tool to retrieve specific sections of a file by providing start and end lines only when absolutely necessary.
 - Ensure the path corresponds to a file that has been previously mentioned or verified in the project structure.
 - Ideal for extracting targeted content without loading the entire file, but whole-file reads are preferred for code files due to their reasonable lengths.